 When you need to access the emergency fund, you want it to be full and not just find a stash of IOU’s.

 When should an emergency fund not be used?

 If it’s not an emergency but just a want then you should not use it.
 It should only be used when or if your life is or is about to be severely disrupted by a financial shock.

 - Christmas and birthdays are not emergencies (you knew they were coming)

 - The latest gadget is not an emergency

 - Your new money-making idea is not an emergency

-- Anything that is an inconvenience but more down to poor planning than an emergency.
+- Anything that is inconvenient but more down to poor planning than an emergency.